EazyAutodelete/translations/README.md

     - ** = written in bold
     - %s = will be replaced by the corresponding value

-7. When you have finished entering the translation, click Suggest.
+7. When you have finished entering the translation, click "Suggest".
 Your translation is now saved and will be sent to the team for review.
 8. You will be automatically redirected to the next translation.
 Start there again with step 6.
   </details>

+  ## Translators

+  A huge thank you, to all who helped to translate EasyAutodelete:

+  - qreepex#0001 (English, German)